michaelagarwal/Alexa-skill/README.md

 # Alexa-skill
-Here is code for Adventure Oklahoma Skill
+Here is code for Adventure Oklahoma Skill.

+1) You need Alexa Skill Kit - Python library
+2)